This note is a kind of improvement over its earlier version at muwlgr.dreamwidth.org/48219.html .

 Below some useful next steps are described :

-Suppose you can run sudo id , enter your password and see uid and gid equal to 0, which means that sudo gives you root access.
+Ensure that you can run sudo id , enter your password and see uid and gid equal to 0, which means that sudo gives you root access.

-If you have booted on some new/unknown hardware, take a moment to review the printout of sudo dmesg | grep -i firm to see whether any drivers were unable to find their firmware files.
+If you have booted on some new/unfamiliar hardware, take a moment to review the printout of sudo dmesg | grep -i firm to see whether any drivers were unable to find their firmware files.

 command-not-found to automate searching for not yet installed packages;